kartikey-codes/AutoProxyConnector/README.md

    - To adjust the connection time, go to Actions and edit the trigger to your preferred time.
    - Verify the path of the `connect_cloudflare.exe` in the Actions tab of the Windows Task Scheduler.

-## Contributing

-Contributions to Auto Proxy Connector are welcome!
-Whether it's bug fixes, feature enhancements, or documentation improvements, feel free to submit pull requests.

-For major changes, please open an issue first to discuss potential updates.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgements

-Special thanks to the developers of Cloudflare WARP for providing the underlying service and inspiration for this project.
+Special thanks to the developers of Cloudflare WARP for providing the underlying service and inspiration for this project

 ---
 Made with ❤️ by Kartikey